ansys/pyansys-dev-guide/doc/source/how-to/contributing.rst

 To install a Python library in editable mode:

-1. Ensure that you :ref:`Create` and :ref:`Activate` a Python virtual environment, as explained in the :ref:`Virtual Environments` section.
+1. Ensure that you :ref:`Create` and :ref:`Activate` a Python virtual environment, as explained in the :ref:`Virtual environments` section.

 2. Update `pip` with: